East Whiteland Township, Pennsylvania: Roads and highways

 As of 2018, there were 69.14 mi of public roads in East Whiteland Township, of which 22.11 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 47.03 mi were maintained by the township.

 U.S. Route 202 is the main highway serving East Whiteland Township.
 It follows a southwest-northeast alignment through the central portion of the township.
 U.S. Route 30 follows Lancaster Avenue along a southwest-northeast alignment through the southern portion of the township.
 Pennsylvania Route 29 follows Morehall Road and Charlestown Road northwest from US 30 across the northeastern portion of the township.
 Pennsylvania Route 352 follows Sproul Road southeast from US 30 across the southern part of the township.
 Finally, Pennsylvania Route 401 follows Conestoga Road northwest from US 30 through central and western portions of the township.

 Public transportation

-The former main line of the Pennsylvania Railroad, currently owned and operated by Amtrak and also used by SEPTA, whose Paoli/Thorndale Line regional rail service, passes through, though no stations are located in the township.
+The former main line of the Pennsylvania Railroad, currently owned and operated by Amtrak and also used by SEPTA, passes through the township.
+While no stations are located in the township, SEPTA Frazer Yard is a maintenance facility for the Paoli/Thorndale Line regional rail service.
+In 2019, the Delaware Valley Regional Planning Commission conducted a feasibility study for a new SEPTA station in East Whiteland and recommended a location near Immaculata University.

+SEPTA suburban bus route 92 runs along King Road from West Chester to King of Prussia, while route 204 runs along US 30 between Lionville and Paoli.